confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 1. The WIMSE Architecture, explains the core concept of Workload Identity in-line with the concept of identity in a TWI world.

 2. WIMSE model has a CA/Credential issuer that is responsible with provisioning identity credentials to the workload.
 TWI requirement is roughly similar in terms of issuing credential.
-However the requirements and policies applied for issuing credentials vary as described in the divergence section.
+However the requirements and policies applied when issuing credentials vary as described in the Divergence section below.

-3. WIMSE Architecture, defines Trust Domain, which is the authority that identifies domain within which the identifier is scoped.
-TWI Architecture, is aligned with this basic building block.
+3. WIMSE Architecture defines Trust Domain, which is the authority that identifies domain within which the identifier is scoped.
+TWI Architecture is aligned with this basic building block.

 # Divergence from WIMSE

 Trustworthy Workload Identity as detailed in this document has following fundamental divergence from core WIMSE Architecture.

-## Workload Confidentiality
+## Workload Isolation
-The confidentiality and integrity of Workload is isolated from the hosting environment and other workloads.
+The confidentiality and integrity of Workload is isolated from the hosting environment and other Workloads.

 ## Workload Provenance
 Workload Provenance is the metadata pertaining to workload, as below.